hundrieser/hundrieser.github.io/_news/announcement_7.md

 ---
 layout: post
-date: 2023-10-31
+date: 2025-02-10
 inline: true
 ---

-Our work "A Unifying Approach to Distributional Limits for Empirical Optimal Transport" has been accepted by Bernoulli.
+Our work "Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective" has been accepted by the Journal of Machine Learning Research.